jermafenser/doom64-dc/README.md

 # Doom 64 for Dreamcast (updated 2025/01/04)

+My apologies if this has some crashes.
+Still trying to shake some bugs out.

 The ultimate and probably final update to Doom 64 for Dreamcast.

 Please pay close attention to the README as the build instructions have changed significantly.